If you’ve been in your affair for any length of time,

 you’ve likely asked yourself this question.

-(even if just in your own hea
+(even if just in your own head)

-Here are 5 important things to consider when
+Here are 5 crucial points to consider.

 I’m going to just be real here.

 At some point in my own affair, I had to wonder whether the affair partner would make a good enough husband to me,

 if my marriage ended in divorce.
 (But honestly, I knew in my heart it would be hard to compare).

 Because what was the purpose of all this, if we didn’t end up being married one day?

 Was I becoming reduced to having a fling?
 Or, did I want this thing to survive in real life?